Gene Rodrigues, OE-1

-In the capacity as Chief Operating Officer (COO) in the Office of Electricity (OE) at the U.S. Department of Energy (DOE), Ms. Lee provides executive direction for program-wide financial management, enterprise architecture, communications, and human capital and contract management.
+In the capacity as OE's Chief Operating Officer at DOE, Ms. Lee provides executive direction for program-wide financial management, enterprise architecture, communications, and human capital and contract management.

 Michael Pesin, OE-10

-Michael Pesin is Deputy Assistant Secretary for the Advanced Grid Research and Development Division in the U.S. Department of Energy's Office of Electricity.
-Mr. Pesin has 30 years of experience in the electric utility industry, much of it directing development and execution of advanced technology programs.
-His most recent assignment was with Seattle City Light (SCL) where he developed the technology strategy, managed research and development projects and directed strategic programs to management demonstration projects.
+Michael Pesin has 30 years of experience in the electric utility industry, much of it directing development and execution of advanced technology programs.
+His most recent assignment was with Seattle City Light where he developed the technology strategy, managed research and development projects and directed strategic programs to management demonstration projects.